TeachmanLab/mindtrails_movement/README.md

 # MindTrails Movement
-This repository contains the protocol for the Mind Trails Spanish study, and all the code required to build the protocol from scratch.
+This repository contains the protocol for the Mind Trails Movement study, and all the code required to build the protocol from scratch.

 <br>